yakbrother/ninepence-mnml/src/content/stories/the-day-i-learned-i-wouldnt-walk-again/index.md

 title: "The Time I Realised I Wouldn’t Walk Again"
 description: "After nearly three years at the hospital, things are drawing to a close.
 But what next?"
 date: "2025-06-11"
-tags: ["Switzerland", "France", "wheelchair", "healthcare"]
+tags: ["switzerland", "france", "wheelchair", "healthcare"]
 featured: false
 ---